Committed to bushfire prevention, preparedness and response

 - The operation of seven fire towers across the Green Triangle, assisting in rapid fire detection.

-- A fleet of modern fire tankers, bulk water carriers and other fire equipment maintained and strategically stationed across the Green Triangle, Mount Lofty Ranges and Mid North forest districts.
+- A fleet of modern fire tankers, state-of-the-art G-Wagen Quick Response Vehicles, bulk water carriers and other fire equipment maintained and strategically stationed across its forest estate.

 ForestrySA maintains an annual prescribed burning program across its forest reserves.